araccg/SCS3250-Group-1-Final-Project/README.md

 Next, we've chosen to visualize specific statistical relationships.
 Plotting points (x-axis below), assists, and field goal percentage, we can see that most players have relatively few assists and points, but there was a scattering of impressive dual-threat seasons with high point and assist totals.
 This measurement is valuable to understanding how a player creates offense - by themselves, or through their teammates.

+8. Baseline Regression Model
+We have prepared, analyzed, and visualized our data, we can begin to build our initial linear regression model and we can see the model run on 25 players.
+It is clear that the model has potential, as visually we can see that many of the predictions were within +/- 2 of actual PER.
+In the case of Mike Dunleavy, Terry Dehere and Kenny Green, the model was practically spot on!

+When comparing actual and predicted PER, we can see that these factors are strongly correlated.
+Our model has an R-squared of 0.68, mean absolute error of ~2.19, mean squared error of ~8.36, and root mean squared error of ~2.89.

 9. Improving Model Performance

 Now that we have established and evaluated a baseline model, we will explore a few methods that we believe may improve our model's performance.
 Models will be built following the same methodology as above, and commenting will be intentionally sparser to improve legibility.